Interactive Pipelines#

 combined = mag_subhist + depth_subhist

-Note that this looks like a HoloViews layout with some widgets, but this object is not a HoloViews object.
-Instead it is still an Interactive object:
+Note that this looks like a HoloViews layout with some widgets, because the expression evaluates to such a layout when displayed, but this object is not a HoloViews object.
+Instead it is still an rx

 type(combined)